jatofg/nawa/README.md

 to test your app directly in your browser without setting up a local web server and communicating via FastCGI.

-Current limitations:
+Current (known) limitations:
 * The nawa shared library target does not link yet (blocker for merge into main)
-* POST files do not work properly yet (HTTP RH)
-* Enforced termination does not work (HTTP RH)
+* Enforced termination is unsupported (HTTP RH)
 * Some HTTP status codes might be unsupported (HTTP RH)
 * Flushes may be out of order (HTTP RH)
-* Possibly some more issues with the HTTP RH
+* Environment information is incomplete and naming partly inconsistent (HTTP RH)
-* Many things are still untested (blocker)
+* Some things are still untested (blocker)

 **Further Roadmap**
 * v0.7: Hot swapping of apps, multiple request handling functions, better logging